GoogleChrome/web.dev/src/site/content/en/blog/aem-with-workbox/index.md

 ### The results

 It's time to look at the results of your hard work.
-With just configuration and without coding you have just enhanced your AEM site to become a progressive web app.
+With just configuration and without coding you have just enhanced your AEM site to become a Progressive Web App.

 {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/kKx6HOoA6z4hXoy4WZn8.gif", alt="An AEM site as a Progressive Web App.", width="728", height="1196" %}

-Chrome developer tools provide a lighthouse audit that lets you check how compliant your web application and configuration is with progressive web app standards.
+Chrome developer tools provide a lighthouse audit that lets you check how compliant your web application and configuration is with Progressive Web App standards.

 {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/MGOAltGvFK3MCJLgFznv.png", alt="A lighthouse audit.", width="800", height="694" %}